Runalyze/docs/starting-guide/import.rst

 Different file types
 ********************
-We get a lot of questions regarding the file types.
-Which one is better and which one contain more data.
+We get a lot of questions regarding file types: Which one is better and which one contains more data?
-To clear up these questions we have created this table which shows up what we can import from which type of file.
-The requirement is that this piece of information is available in the file.
+To answer these questions we have created a table to show what we can import from each file type (as long as your device logged this data).

-Please send us a example file if you think we are missing some data during the import.
+Please send us an example file if you think we are missing some data during the import.

   * Y = Yes
   * N = No